 ASK SUIT: Is it normal to get breakouts after starting a skincare routine?

-You can get pimples from many reasons.
-They appear due to hormonal imbalances, excessive sweating, ingredients reacting with your skin, ect.
-When you add new products to your skin you will most likely experience temporary breakouts because your skin is adjusting to a new formula.
+You can get face acne from many reasons.
+They appear due to hormonal imbalances, excessive sweating, ingredients reacting with your skin, etc. When you add new products to your skin you will most likely experience temporary breakouts because your skin is adjusting to a new formula.

 If you are not breaking out from reasons due to skincare like the ones mentioned above, you might be breaking out due to the following:

 In order to prevent breakouts after starting a new skincare, there are certain rules that you need to follow especially if you are just starting.
 Factors such as using your products incorrectly, applying products in the wrong order ,or not washing your face before applying creams might be the reason behind your breakouts.

 Using skincare incorrectly and applying products in the wrong order can affect your skin because it is not absorbing the product properly.
 The most crucial error you can make is not washing your face at night.
 It will contribute to clogged pores, texture, and acne.